FIA asked to probe fake PM Office letter

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Prime Minister Office on Wednesday took notice of a fake letter written on its letterhead and directed the Federal Investigation Agency (FIA) to probe the matter.
+ISLAMABAD: The Prime Minister Office on Wednesday taking notice of a fake letter written on its letterhead directed the Federal Investigation Agency (FIA) to probe the matter.

-The FIA has been asked to submit report within one week, a PM Office spokesman said in a statement.
+The FIA has been asked to submit report within one week, a PM Office spokesman said in a statement issued here.

-ISLAMABAD: The Prime Minister Office on Wednesday took notice of a fake letter written on its letterhead and directed the Federal Investigation Agency (FIA) to probe the matter.
+ISLAMABAD: The Prime Minister Office on Wednesday taking notice of a fake letter written on its letterhead directed the Federal Investigation Agency (FIA) to probe the matter.

-The FIA has been asked to submit report within one week, a PM Office spokesman said in a statement.
+The FIA has been asked to submit report within one week, a PM Office spokesman said in a statement issued here.